jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--click-->
 Let's take a look at two of the more revealing personal sensing methods that my laboratory is developing to provide you with some intuition about how this works.

 Behind me is a wide view of my moment-by-moment location detected by a digital therapeutic app over a month when we were first experimenting with this sensing method.
-The app recorded the paths that I traveled, with movement by car in yellow and running in blue.
+The app recorded the paths that I traveled, with movement by car in green and running in blue.

 The red dots indicate places that I stopped to visit for at least a few minutes.